 Below is an alphabetical list of common symptoms reported by people who have just begun the Ketogenic diet.
 It is worth noting that while these are commonly-reported symptoms it is rare for one person to experience all of them.

 Fatigue or tiredness

-Insomnia - difficulty sleeping
+Insomnia - hard time sleeping